aydinemre/InstagramBot/README.md

 # InstagramBot
-This application creates for SoftTech Hackathon Instagram Award
+This application created for SoftTech 2017 Hackathon Instagram Award